Formed in 2017

 Brendan brings experience from working in various segments of the energy sector, including PV solar design and engineering for every project size, and nuclear power generation.
 Brendan received his bachelor’s degree in Mechanical Engineering from the University of Arizona and is currently registered as an EIT (Engineer in Training).

 Commercial & Industrial

 Patrick Corr leads Business Development for Commercial and Industrial solar and storage for 174 Power Global.
-He has a broad background in sales in mobile telecom and software, building several successful organizations.
-He has also worked with NRG, SolarCity, and Tesla, where he built and led a team that developed over 200 megawatts of solar and storage projects across the US.
+Patrick’s career began in mobile telecom and software serving both the F500 and government sectors where he built several successful organizations before joining the solar industry.
+Patrick has broad experience across residential, small commercial and utility scale solar and storage projects, including project origination, finance, and revenue contracting.
+He has worked with NRG, SolarCity, and Tesla, where he built and led a team that developed over 200 megawatts of solar and storage projects across the US.

 Paul joined 174 Power Global Northeast in 2020 with 12 years of experience in Engineering/Operations in the PV industry, the last 8 spent with SolarCity/Tesla.
 Paul has a bachelor’s degree in Electrical Engineering from Clarkson University.